 - If the members have to make a decision, then there will be a vote on that issue.
 Once the vote is taken we will move onto the next issue.

-If it appears that there is not much business to be done at a meeting, think about inviting in a speaker to briefly address an issue, like workers compensation or some pending legislation that the members should know about.
+If it appears that there is not much business to be done at a meeting, think about inviting in a speaker to briefly address an issue, like some pending legislation that the members should know about.
 Another possibility is showing a labor video.
-Many videos are available on loan from the UE National Office and are listed in the Resource Guide and on the UE Website under Resources.
+Many videos are available on the UE YouTube page at https://www.youtube.com/UEtube.